When it comes to disputes between tenants and landlords, there are procedures

 Are you having difficulty resolving a dispute with the owner of your mobile

-that you need to successfully defend your legal rights.
+experience that you need to successfully defend your legal rights.

 Contact our San Diego team of mobile home park attorneys